 Registration will take place online, and packet pickup will take place at the FIBArk Boathouse, beside the Boathouse Cantina.
 There will be no in-person racer meeting.
 Instead, an email explaining all last minute event details will be sent Friday, April 16.
 Racers with questions are encouraged to email Alli at k1wslalom (at) gmail.com.

 While we won’t be able to hold an after-party this year, we will have lots of great swag in the athlete bags, including coupons and giveaways at local businesses.
 Race results will be posted online as soon as possible after the event.

-All competitors will be issued a timing chip anklet.
+All competitors will be issued a timing chip anklet at the Monarch Pass parking lot.
 The timing chip must be handed off to the next team mate at each transition (if on a team).
 Timing chips will be collected after the boater crosses the finish line. $95 replacement fee for any timing chips not collected at the finish.
 There will be someone at the finish line to collect your timing chip.

 There may be one competitor per leg on a team.

 All skiers must use skins for AT gear and wear a helmet.
 Nordic gear and scaled skies are welcome as well.
 Splitboards are allowed but not recommended.
 Caution and skill for all participants will be needed on the steep grade from the Continental Divide down to Fooses Creek.